Там точно "mustering a smile", не mastering?

-🇺🇸 Uly 🐝добавил заметку a year ago
+🇺🇸 Uly 🐝добавил заметку 2 years ago

 This real-life story packs a lot of life lessons.
 You may reflect on and recall how many times you yourself have jumped to rash conclusions while reading it, and, hopefully, draw your own moral from it.